jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-06.md

  <!-- because we admit nothing but what we clearly and distinctly conceive, and because -->

-However, we do not clearly understand extension to be capable of any motion except local motion.
+However, extension [metaphysical space] is only capable of local motion.

  <!-- nor does any other motion even come within the scope of our imagination,  -->